 Many hospitals use zinc to treat ulcers, burns, and other skin lesions.
 Zinc is also essential to collagen synthesis, which means that zinc supplementation can improve the collagen levels in your skin and other tissues.
 Collagen is the most prevalent protein in your body, and without it, your tissues can’t thrive.

 Zinc can speed up wound healing.
 A study found that subjects with diabetic foot ulcers who were administered zinc experienced impressive ulcer size reductions.
 If you have enough zinc in your system, you have a lesser risk of developing acne, which means that this condition won’t harm your self-confidence.

 Oxidative stress causes inflammation, and zinc reduces oxidative stress.
 One study found that adults who supplemented with zinc suffered from less inflammation.
 Since inflammation plays a key role in the genesis and progression of many diseases, zinc supplementation may protect you from a variety of dangerous conditions.

 Zinc is thought to make an important contribution to weight loss due to its involvement in carbohydrate metabolism and support of healthy inflammatory pathways.
 Feel Meal Replacement includes 3mg of Zinc, perfect for supporting your weight loss goals.

 Immune system benefits

-Zinc might reduce the duration of the common cold better than vitamin C. A study found that ingesting about 80mg of zinc per day reduced the duration of cold symptoms by 33 percent.
+Zinc might reduce the duration of the common cold better than vitamin C. A study found that ingesting about 80mg of zinc per day reduced the duration of cold symptoms by 33%.
 Zinc also reduces the risk of infection in adults.